esdc-devcop/esdc-devcop.github.io/guides/working-with-git.md

 * When approving a merge, you are just as responsible for the changes as the person who made them.
 * Only review changed lines.
+* Anyone on the project can raise concerns (blocking) on a PR/MR, even if they are not assigned to it.
+* Can be blocked for any reason, including empty line spaces or too many changes in one PR/MR.